fluent/fluent-plugin-kafka/README.md

 ### Output plugin

-This plugin is for v1.0.
+This plugin is for fluentd v1.0 or later.
 This will be `out_kafka` plugin in the future.

     <match app.**>
       @type kafka2